downgrad3/OSS117/README.md

 and so on...

+Here's a <a href="https://www.youtube.com/watch?v=elhEocatrdM"> basic POC </a> I've made.
+Notice that the scrap speed is configurable but is deliberately slow to get busted by Google and Linkedin

-This is the very first steps for this project, if you have any idea of modules, scenarios, feel free to contact me at tahar.bennacef.farewell@gmail.com
+These are the very first steps for this project, if you have any idea of modules, scenarios, feel free to contact me at tahar.bennacef.farewell@gmail.com